 Where It Saves the Most Time

 The biggest wins are high-volume, repetitive documents: bank statements, applications, invoices, receipts, and forms.
 Anywhere you find yourself copying numbers off a document into a spreadsheet or system, that is a candidate.
-The more of the same document type you process, the more AI extraction pays off.
+The more of the same document type you process, the more AI extraction pays off, because the tool gets predictable and your review gets faster as you learn to trust it on familiar formats.

 Accuracy: Faster and Usually Cleaner

 People assume hand-typing is more accurate.
-Usually the opposite is true — manual transcription is exactly where transposition errors creep in, especially late in the day.
+Usually the opposite is true — manual transcription is exactly where transposition errors creep in, especially late in the day when attention flags.
 AI extraction is consistent, and because your job becomes reviewing rather than typing, you are checking against the source instead of generating new errors.
-Speed and accuracy improve together.
+Speed and accuracy improve together, which is rare; most efficiency gains cost you something in quality, and this one does not.

 Keep a Review Step

 AI extraction is strong but not infallible, so keep a human confirmation step, especially for anything financial or legal.
 The right workflow is extract-then-verify: the AI does the tedious reading, you glance at the result against the document and approve.
-That keeps you fast without taking on the risk of unchecked automation.
+That keeps you fast without taking on the risk of unchecked automation, and it is far quicker to verify a number than to transcribe it, so you keep almost all the time savings while keeping the safety.

 Connect It to Where the Data Goes